dsaidgovsg/terraform-modules/modules/nomad-vault-integration/README.md

 ### Tokens

-Using a source token obtained from the `aws-auth` module that has the `nomad_server_policy` can create a attached, we  new `nomad_cluster` token using the `nomad_cluster` role.
+Using a source token obtained from the `aws-auth` module that has the `nomad_server_policy`, we can create a new `nomad_cluster` token using the `nomad_cluster` role.

-The `nomad_cluster` token will then be passed to Nomad for Nomad to manage.
+The `nomad_cluster` token will then be passed to Nomad servers for Nomad to manage.
 This token will be used by Nomad servers to create child tokens for use with jobs.

 ## Integration with `Core` module